arka-6/arka-6/README.md

 - 🌱 I’m currently learning **Angular,React,Full stack web development**

 - 👯 I’m looking to collaborate on **E-commerce**

+- 👨‍💻 All of my projects are available at [https://github.com/arka-6](https://github.com/arka-6)

 - ⚡ Fun fact **The first computer mouse was invented in 1963 by Douglas Engelbart, a computer scientist at the Stanford Research Institute.
 The mouse was made of wood and had just one button.
 It was originally called an "X-Y Position Indicator for a Display System," but was later renamed to the "computer mouse" because of its tail-like cord.
 Today, the computer mouse is an integral part of modern computing, and is used by millions of people around the world.**